48 Hours in Tokyo – How I Spent Day 2 of 4 Days in Tokyo

 Hie Shrine Torii Gates in Tokyo

 Have you visited Tokyo or Japan in general?
-What were favourite experience?
+What were your favourite experiences?
 Please share them with me in the comment section below!

 6 comments